AIG Program Overview

 Would you like to nominate your child for the Academically and or Intellectually Gifted program?
 AIG Testing Nominations for 4th and 5th grade students are accepted at all times!

-Nominations must be received by Wednesday, October 3, 2018, in order to be considered for the first semester testing session and by January 16, 2019, for the second semester testing session.
+Nominations must be received by January 16, 2019, in order for students to be assessed during the second semester testing session.
 This process applies to the following:

 - Fourth and Fifth grade students not currently identified as AIG who have not had any testing since December 2017

 - Fourth and Fifth grade students interested in adding a second area of AIG identification who have not been retested since December 2017